 There are no ‘role plays;’ you must play yourself based directly on the functions for which you are responsible in your organization.
 Respond as you would during a real outbreak.

-Your response should be based on country specific data
+Your response should be based on country-specific data

-Establish the basis for your response based upon country specific details, data that you have on hand such as the national response plan, as well as local laws, customs, prevention and response capacity, and other information about the country.
+Establish the basis for your response based upon country-specific details (e.g. local laws, customs, prevention and response capacity); data that you have on hand (such as the national response plan); and other information about the country.

 Consider all information you receive as true; as ‘fact’

 For the purposes of the exercise, any data that you receive from the controller is to be considered correct, true, or ‘fact’.
 Please do not challenge the scenario during the course of the exercise.
-Gaps and contradictory messages may occur so to mirror the complexity of information in a real event.
+Gaps and contradictory messages may occur, mirroring the complexity of information in a real event.
 If you have any questions, please ask.
-Do NOT create additional fictional scenarios!
-Use the data presented in the exercise!
+Do NOT create additional fictional scenarios.
+Use the data presented in the exercise

-The information you will receive through-out the course of the exercise provides you with ALL the data you will need.
+The information you will receive throughout the exercise will give you ALL the data you will need.
 Do not invent numbers, figures etc. unless asked to project figures forward.
-Do NOT invent additional scenarios that are not in the exercise.
-“NO DUFF” is the safe word to stop the simulation - due to a real emergency or as instructed by the control team.
+Do NOT invent additional scenarios that are not in the exercise. “[INSERT SAFE WORD]” is the safe word to stop the simulation - due to a real emergency or as instructed by the control team.

 Good luck and enjoy the exercise!